 Specification of DNS labels.
 Unless specified otherwise, the list of labels corresponding to identifiers protected under this Consensus Policy is maintained in the relevant section of the Protected Identifier List.

-Appendix D.
+Appendix D

 Background:

 This Policy Development Process (PDP) was initiated to develop policy recommendations for the provision of protection for identifiers of certain International Governmental Organizations (IGOs) and International Non-Governmental Organizations (INGOs), including the Red Cross/Red Crescent Movement (RCRC) and the International Olympic Committee (IOC).